jmbuck/Dorjak/README.md

 P1 = Player One, P2 = Player Two, - = Key binding for action

 P1-W, P2-I: Adjust selected orbit outwards by one ring P1-S, P2-K: Adjust selected orbit inwards by one ring P1-A, P2-J: Accelerate orbit counter-clockwise P1-D, P2-L: Accelerate orbit clockwise

+#About
+This project was developed in 24 hours for UChicago's UncommonHacks hackathon.
+This was our first experience with JavaScript; none of us had ever used it before!
+This of course came with challenges, but a lot of the legwork physics-wise was handled by a great engine called Box2D.
+The engine allowed us to create shapes with various characteristics with ease, reducing the work load and allowing us to focus on other parts of the code.